authelia/authelia/BREAKING.md

 Breaking changes
 ================

 Since Authelia is still under active development, it is subject to breaking changes.
-We then recommend you don't blindly use the latest
-Docker image but pick a version instead and read this documentation before upgrading.
+It's recommended not to use the 'latest' Docker image tag blindly but pick a version instead and read this documentation before upgrading.
 This is where you will get information about breaking changes and about what you should do to overcome those changes.

 ## Breaking in v4.0.0

 Authelia has been rewritten in Go for better code maintainability and for performance and security reasons.

 The principles stay the same, Authelia is still an authenticating and authorizing proxy.
 Some major changes have been made though so that the system is more reliable overall.
 This induced breaking the previous data model and the configuration to bring new features but fortunately migration tools are provided to ease the task.

 ### Major updates